 All the elements are available almost everywhere, but if you want to save time and some... "compatibility issues" (you, as a Maker, know what I mean, we are Makers too), you can get everything from here: the official jjRobots KIT! :-) (actually, getting everything from us will encourage us to keep creating OPEN SOURCE robots)

-You already have the stepper motors, servo...etc etc but need just the control board? follow this jjRobots Brain Shield and get the Brain shield + extras
+You already have the stepper motors, servo...etc etc but just need the control board? follow this link to get the DEVIA control board

 Step 3: GENERAL SCHEME

 Follow this diagram as a reference.
 It is quite straightforward to connect everything.
 But always, check the polarities twice!

 This sphere bot has a painting arm (the structure holding the pen) drove by a stepper motor (the DRAWING stepper motor from now on).
 Another stepper motor is in charge of rotating the object to be painted (egg, sphere…).
 To keep the object in place we will use two suction cups: one attached to the EGG stepper motor, and the other on the other end.
 A small spring will push one suction cup into, in this case, an egg helping to hold it tight as we are painting on its surface.
 Because we will need to raise the pen as we are drawing on the surface, a SG90 servo will be used for this purpose.

 If you have doubts, refer to the constantly updated assembly guide here

 1. Fix the servo to the piece indicated in the image above.
 Use two servo´s screws to attach it to the 3D printed drawing arm.

 Step 5: Drawing Arm